fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Devices)/Develop devices based on Alink Protocol/Connect and disconnect sub-devices.md

 |460|request parameter error|The request parameters are incorrect.|
 |520|device no session|The sub-device session does not exist.|

 For more information about sub-device connections, see [Device identity registration](reseller.en-US/Developer Guide (Devices)/Develop devices based on Alink Protocol/Device identity registration.md#).
-For more information about error codes, see [Error codes](../../../../../reseller.en-US/Developer Guide (Devices)/Error codes for sub-device development.md#).
+For more information about error codes, see [Error codes for device SDKs](reseller.en-US/Developer Guide (Devices)/Error codes for device SDKs.md#).